SingingData/EquityUpside/README.md

 This notebook uses Perplexity AI's Sonar Pro model via API.
 Each report is saved as a formatted Microsoft Word document.6.

+Refer to the 'GettingStarted' document in this repo for additional instructions

 #### **Features**
 - Batch Processing: Processes multiple stocks, ETF's and mutual funds from a simple text file list of tickers.
 - Smart Skipping: Avoids duplicate API calls by checking for existing reports2.
 5-year price performance vs. NASDAQ